Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Hub performance seems to drive noticeable differences among the gravel wheelsets I’ve tested in the upgrade category, as many of the results of my evaluation of other criteria are quite similar.

 Easton’s EA90 AX gravel bike wheelset is built around the company’s Vault hubset.
-It’s solid, smooth rolling, and relatively quiet to point of being almost unnoticeable coasting over loose dirt or gravel surfaces.
+It’s solid, smooth rolling, and relatively quiet, almost unnoticeable, coasting over loose dirt or gravel surfaces.

-As I’ve found on Easton’s road bike wheels which use the same hubs, they give you a great ride off the road too.
+As I’ve found on Easton’s road bike wheels, which use the same hubs, they also give you a great ride off-road.
 Rolling through the elements of dirt and gravel, they seem unperturbed and no worse for wear after a lot of hard riding.

-The Easton Vault rear hub doesn’t engage or spin up as quickly as the hubs used by Bontrager on their Paradigm Elite 25 and seem just a touch slower than what I experience on HED’s Emporia GA Performance wheelset.
-This makes the EA90 AX a bit less responsive to accelerations and, while about 80 grams slimmer than the lighter of those two, not as good on shorter, punchy climbs.
+The Easton Vault rear hub doesn’t engage or spin up as quickly as what I experienced on HED’s Emporia GA Performance wheelset.
+This makes the EA90 AX a bit less responsive to accelerations and, while about 80 grams slimmer, it’s not as good on shorter, punchy climbs.

-The EA90 AX wheels come with durable, pre-installed strips that appear to be molded to the rims.
-With the multiple tire changes I made on these and other rims, the Eastons clearly held up the best and would make your life easier if you change out your tires frequently.
+The EA90 AX wheels come with durable, pre-installed rim strips that appear to be molded to the rims.
+With the multiple tire changes I made on these and other rims, the Eastons clearly held up the best and would make your life easier if you changed out your tires frequently.

-My scale had these wheels at 1579 grams including the aforementioned strips, below others and Easton’s own 1625g claimed weight.
+My scale had these wheels at 1579 grams, including the aforementioned strips, below others and Easton’s own 1625g claimed weight.
 You don’t see that happen often.
-At 19.8mm deep and 28.2 mm outside width, they are both shallower (by about 3mm) and narrower (2mm) than the Bontrager and HED upgrade gravel wheels.
-Neither of those measurements matters in this Easton gravel bike wheelset’s performance as much as its inside width which, like the others in this review comes in right around 25mm, specifically 24.8mm with my calipers.
+At 19.8mm deep and 28.2 mm outside width, they are both shallower (by about 3mm) and narrower (2mm) than the HED upgrade gravel wheels.
+Neither of those measurements matters to this Easton gravel bike wheelset’s performance as much as its inside width, which, like the others in this review, comes in right around 25mm, specifically 24.8mm with my calipers.

 VALUE-CARBON GRAVEL WHEELSETS

-The value-carbon road bike wheelset category makes good sense as a replacement for your stock road wheels.
-Compared to alloy upgrade road wheels, you can get deeper, potentially more aero value-carbon ones for higher road speeds, somewhere in the US$1000 and $1600 price range or about US$500 more than you’d spend on the alloy upgrades.
+A value-carbon road bike wheelset makes good sense as a replacement for your stock road wheels.
+Compared to alloy upgrade road wheels, you can get deeper, potentially more aero-value, carbon wheels for higher road speeds, somewhere in the US$1000 and $1500 price range or about US$500 more than you’d spend on the alloy upgrades.

-While the weight of value-carbon and alloy upgrade road wheels are often about the same and they usually have similar quality hubs, some value-carbon road wheels are stiffer, handle better, or are more comfortable thanks to what carbon can give you vs. the limitations of alloy rims.
+While the weight of value-carbon and alloy upgrade road wheels are often about the same and have similar quality hubs, some value-carbon road wheels are stiffer, handle better, or are more comfortable thanks to what carbon can give you vs. the limitations of alloy rims you get in upgrade wheels.

-When it comes to gravel, however, the value-carbon gravel bike wheelset category makes less sense to me.
-Carbon and low price is also likely the primary motivator for this category though it hasn’t been around long enough for me to get a bead on the views of my fellow groadies.
-(Bring it in the comments section below.)
+However, the value-carbon gravel bike wheelset category makes less sense to me.
+Carbon and low price is also likely the primary motivator for this category.

 As I wrote earlier, you’ll get little to no aero benefit from your wheels at the speeds we mere mortal enthusiasts ride dirt and gravel.
 So, even though you can get value-carbon gravel bike wheelsets that are 40 or 45mm deep, far more than the 20-25mm rim depth of upgrade ones, it wouldn’t help all but elite, professional riders.
-And as pros, they’re sponsored and likely riding performance-carbon gravel hoops.
+And as pros, they’re sponsored and likely riding higher performance, dedicated carbon gravel wheelsets or all-road ones.

-When it comes to riding gravel bike wheels, you’re actually better off with a lighter set than a deeper one.
+When riding gravel bike wheels, I believe you’re better off with a lighter set than a deeper one.
 The lightest value-carbon gravel wheels weigh between roughly 1400-1450 grams, a difference you’ll notice when compared to the 1575-1675g weight of most of the wheels in both the value-carbon and alloy-upgrade categories.

 Few value carbon wheels are both light and wide with 25mm inside and 32mm outside widths ideal for good handling and comfort.